-The old test suite the Samba team are replacing is similar to sand in the way that each time the team touched it or what was already built on - it just crumbled because it was sensitive - often a good thing in a test suite - but too sensitive to be practical in this case.
+The old test suite the Samba team are replacing is similar to sand in the way that each time the team touched it or what was already built on, it just crumbled, because it was overly sensitive.
+This is often a good thing in a test suite, but it was too sensitive to be practical in this case.

 We hope that others can build on this, leading to more secure Kerberos protocol features and finally to Windows 2012 Functional Level support.